 If you’re in Hawaii…anywhere!
 Bakeries, the local farmer’s markets, a friend’s house, you name it.
 There’s no single place that has “the best” butter mochi (mainly because everyone also makes it at home).
 Here are a few places where I like to buy butter mochi:

-- Diamond Head Market – Look for the giant rack of baked goods next to the cash register.
+- Diamond Head Market and Grill (Oahu) – Look for the giant rack of baked goods next to the cash register.
 A nice 3×3″ square of butter mochi (pictured above) is just $3.75.

 - Whole Foods Hawaii (Kahala Mall location) – Unexpected but yes!
 Look in the bakery section for boxes of butter mochi slices (pictured above, they sell it by the pound).
 I’ve checked other Whole Foods locations but have only found it at Whole Foods Kahala.
 It’s really good and they even make chocolate butter mochi.